-2.1 This chapter sets out details of the financial and other information that Network Rail is required to provide in its regulatory accounts as set out in Condition 11.
+2.1 This Chapter sets out details of the financial and other information that Network Rail is required to provide in its regulatory financial statements.

-Network licence conditions 3 "Level of financial indebtedness" and 11 "Regulatory accounts"
+Network licence conditions 3 "Level of financial indebtedness" and 11 "Regulatory financial statements"

-- 2.2 Following a review of Network Rail's network licence in PR083 some modifications to network licence conditions 3 and 11 were made on 1 April 2009.4 These modifications, apart from the changes to the requirements for the statement of adequacy of resources discussed below, mainly refer to how Network Rail prepares its regulatory accounts and what information ORR can require to be included in them. - 2.3 We also changed Network Rail's network licence condition 3: Level of financial indebtedness with effect from 1 April 2010.
+- 2.2 Following a review of Network Rail's network licence in PR083 some modifications to network licence conditions 3 and 11 were made on 1 April 20094.
+These modifications, apart from the changes to the requirements for the statement of adequacy of resources discussed below, mainly refer to how Network Rail prepares its regulatory financial statements and what information ORR can require to be included in them. - 2.3 We also changed Network Rail's network licence condition 3: Level of financial indebtedness with effect from 1 April 2010.
 This change strengthened the condition by revising the limits to the level of financial indebtedness and making other related changes.
-Paragraphs 2.29 to 2.33 provide the guidance for the calculation of net debt for the purpose of network licence condition 3: Level of financial indebtedness.5
+Paragraphs 2.29 to 2.33 provide the guidance for the calculation of net debt for the purpose of network licence condition 3: Level of financial indebtedness5.